 There’s no shame in bargaining with your kids!
 We let our kids keep a few of their favorite candies, and offer to buy the rest!
 That’s right… we usually offer a few dollars in exchange for the contents of their candy basket.
 You could also allow them to trade in their candy for a toy or book they have been wanting!
-This is win-win for both the parents, and children!
+This is a win-win for both the parents and children!

 SUPPORT THE HEALTHIER CAUSE—FOR OTHERS

 When buying candy to hand out to those who knock at your door on Halloween, instead consider healthy alternatives.
-Stores are more aware than ever that families are looking for healthier options to pass out at during this candy-driven holiday.
+Stores are more aware than ever that families are looking for healthier options to pass out during this candy-driven holiday.
 You can easily find pre-packaged pretzel sticks, applesauce, small portioned carrot sticks, and apple slices.
 Consider handing out water bottles, to those thirsty trick-or-treaters.
 Parents will be grateful for your efforts to pass out healthier options too!

-Hopefully these ideas have inspired you to feel that a healthy Halloween is a possibility for your family this holiday season!
+Hopefully, these ideas have inspired you to feel that a healthy Halloween is a possibility for your family this holiday season!